dimitarpg13/semsimula/README.md

 ### Modeling dynamic semantic distance via the evolution and aggergation of Semantic Structures

+The mutual positions of structures in semantic space are goverened by the equations of evolution.

 There are two mechanisms which will influence the aggregation / dispersal of Semantic Structures :

  * association / disassociation links which exert forces on small scales and help rearranging the mutual positions of semantic structures which are close enough to each other